Committees

 Engagement and Outreach

 This committee’s mission is to develop resources and tools for diverse communities (scientists, landowners, government municipalities, urban designers, etc.) to engage with wildlife conservation and management.
-An ongoing project is expanding the Urban Wildlife Project Webpage.
+An ongoing project is expanding the Urban Wildlife Project webpage.

 Acoustics

-This committee is widely interested in facilitating multi-city projects that focus on the health of wildlife, people, and the environment - concepts related to One Health.
+This committee is widely interested in facilitating multi-city projects that focus on the health of wildlife, people, and the environment - concepts related to One Health .
 Currently, they are developing methodologies to survey tick diversity and abundance as well as tick-borne pathogen presence and prevalence in participating UWIN cities

 Technology